 Hon.
 Lorne Kusugak: Thank you, Mr. Speaker.
 I never said that these buildings will be free.
 Mr. Speaker, I'll use an example.
-If were building a construction in community X, that community requires room and board for the construction crew.
-We will be putting in these units, and if it costs NCC in this case, \$200,000 to pay for room and board for that time, that will be deducted from the cost once they start staying there.

-We are using money we would have paid for them to stay in a different accommodation to pay for the cost of this, to make a payment on the cost of that unit.
+If we are doing construction work in community X and that community requires room and board for the construction crew, we will be putting in these units, and if it costs NCC in this case \$200,000 to pay for room and board for that time, it will be deducted from the cost once they start staying there.
+We are using money we would have paid for them to stay in a different accommodation to make a payment on the cost of that unit.
 I'm trying to make it as clear as mud, Mr. Speaker, but it got convoluted.

 In terms of having a negative impact on the hotels, we're finding that every year it's very hard to get hotel rooms at the best of times and we believe that this should not have a negative impact in the forefront, affecting the current accommodations of these communities where these are being placed, Mr. Speaker.
 Thank you.